Specifying a Switching VAR in EViews

 EViews estimates the parameters of the likelihood using the Broyden, Fletcher, Goldfarb and Shanno (BFGS) method.
 By default, the coefficient covariance is computed using a non d.f. corrected inverse of the negative of the observed Hessian.

-You may use the Covariance method dropdown to instruct EViews to use the Hessian, the outer product of the gradient (OPG) method, or a Huber-White robust covariance that forms a sandwich using the Hessian and gradients.
+You may use the dropdown to instruct EViews to use the Hessian, the outer product of the gradient (OPG) method, or a Huber-White robust covariance that forms a sandwich using the Hessian and gradients.

 Optimization Options